 Consulting a real estate agent is your best bet if you want to make sure your offer won’t be rejected or ignored.
 Their knowledge of the local market and buyer demand will help you and the seller negotiate a fairer price.

-Whether or not you use an agent, wait until after the home inspection before you try to negotiate a lower price.
-If the inspector finds any issues, you can ask either for a reduced price or for the problems to be fixed prior to closing.
+The home inspection is also a good opportunity to try to negotiate a lower price.
+If the inspector finds any issues, you can ask for a reduced price, closing credits to cover the costs, or for the problems to be fixed prior to closing.

 Connect with top local agents who can help you get a great deal on a new home.
 Eligible buyers also earn cash back after closing.